otaviojava/cassandra-training/README.md

-# cassandra-tranning
+# cassandra-Training
-A Cassandra training
+A Cassandra Training